If you’re heading to Shoreditch for a weekend and looking for the best things to do in this trendy part of London, I have you covered.

 Wander around Spitalfields Market

-If there is one place you need to visit when spending a weekend in Shoreditch, it’s Spitalfields Market.
+If there is one London landmark you need to visit when spending a weekend in Shoreditch, it’s Spitalfields Market.
 The daily market offers a mix of boutique fashion, arts and crafts, book stalls and art stalls.

 I could spend hours wandering through the market stalls, or visiting the permanent shops around the edges too.